SystemsApproach/security/firewall.rst

 approaches are often used to keep out various forms of potentially harmful traffic.
 Firewalls are one of the most common ways to do this.

+To provide a little more context for this chapter, it is helpful to understand that writing software that is not vulnerable to being hacked is an important part of the overall security landscape.
+It is also a broad topic, starting with questions about the programming language you use (e.g., memory-safe languages like Rust are less susceptible than, say, C).
+Such topics are outside the scope of this book, where we instead take a network-centric view, and ask: *"What can we do in the network to either minimize opportunities for malware to exploit vulnerable software, or to mitigate the impact of such an exploit succeeding."* Firewalls, and more generally *security appliances*, are part of the answer.
+They are devices placed at strategic points throughout the network that identify and respond to malicious traffic.

 9.1 Basic Principles of Firewalls
 -----------------------------------